September Is Sports Eye Safety Month!

 For athletes, whether amateur or pro, there is so much more at stake than just losing the game.
 Fortunately, by wearing high-quality protective eyewear, you can prevent 90% of all sports-related eye injuries.

-Speak with DR. Barry Farkas at Drs.
+Speak with Dr. Susan Resnick at Drs.
 Farkas, Kassalow, Resnick & Associates about getting the right sports-related protective eyewear to ensure healthy eyes and clear vision.
 Our eye care clinic serves patients from Manhattan and the surrounding areas.